-We hold such excessive use permits for both facilities, with the one applicable to the Northern Kibbutz Facility valid until 2027 and the one applicable to the Southern Kibbutz facility valid until 2025.
-We do not currently believe that those permits will not be renewed when they expire.
+We hold such excessive use permits for both facilities, with the one applicable to the Northern Kibbutz Facility valid until September 2023 and the one applicable to the Southern Kibbutz facility valid until December 2024.
+We currently believe that those permits will be renewed when they expire.
 However, the renewal of these permits is subject to approval, which may or may not be granted and may be subject to additional restrictions, in each case, potentially impacting our ability to operate the facilities profitably.